-Completion of this 420-credit Bachelor's degree is the minimum entry requirement for admission to a Bachelor Honours Degree or Postgraduate Diploma.
-Entry into these qualifications is usually in the area of specialisation or in the discipline taken as a major in the Bachelor's degree.
-A qualification may not be awarded for early exit from a Bachelor's degree.
+Completion of this 140-credit Advanced Diploma is the minimum entry requirement for admission to a Bachelor Honours Degree or Postgraduate Diploma.
+Entry into these qualifications is usually in the area of specialisation or in the discipline taken as a major in the Advanced Diploma, after completion of the Diploma in Engineering or equivalent.
 In addition, the graduate attributes are such that a graduate may also meet requirements for entry to a number of programmes including:

 - 1. A candidacy programme toward registration as a Professional Engineering Technologist. - 2.
 In certain disciplines, progression toward the Government Certificate of Competency - 3.
-A postgraduate Bachelor of Laws (LLB) programme; - 4.
 With appropriate work experience, a Master of Business Administration or similar programme.